COVID-19 bill would scale up ability to spot virus mutations

-WASHINGTON (AP) — U.S. scientists would gain vastly expanded capabilities to identify potentially deadlier mutations of the coronavirus under COVID-19 relief legislation advancing in Congress.
+WASHINGTON (AP) — U.S. scientists would gain vastly expanded capabilities to identify potentially deadlier coronavirus mutations under legislation advancing in Congress.
+A House bill headed for floor debate would provide $1.75 billion for genomic sequencing.

 The U.S. now maps only the genetic makeup of a minuscule fraction of positive virus samples, a situation some experts liken to flying blind.
 It means the true domestic spread of problematic mutations first identified in the United Kingdom and South Africa remains a matter of guesswork.